-Since 2009, TechnoServe has executed three business plan competitions that have supported young entrepreneurs to launch or grow 55 businesses and create nearly 500 jobs.
+Since 2009, TechnoServe has executed three business plan competitions that have supported young entrepreneurs to launch or grow 149 businesses that have created approximately 997 jobs.
 It has linked over 3,000 smallholder cocoa farmers to yield doubling inputs, and bolstered the cashew processing industry to generate $5 million in new revenues for smallholder growers.

 On The Ground

 PartnersAfrican Agriculture Fund, Alliance for a Green Revolution in Africa, European Commission, International Fund for Agricultural Development, Italian Development Cooperation